pvd1313/gamma-beast-vg/README.md

 - VG do not care if NV scope is turned on / off.
 - DX8 / DX9 not supported.
 - 2D scopes not supported.
-- VG not turned off if device removed from item slot.

 ### Ideas:
 - Gameplay